midonet/midonet/docs/arp-table.md

 rare cases like a redundant L2 link falling over to a different port.

-The worst effect of this lack of coordination would be seen if a host is down and traffic towards it is arriving to multiple midonet agents.
+The worst effect of this lack of coordination would be seen if a host is down and traffic towards it is arriving to multiple MidoNet agents.
 The amplification in the number of ARP packets emitted would equal the number of packet processing threads inside those agents.